 Make taking a bath and maintaining the tub more convenient by installing a handheld sprayer.
 It eases chores such as rinsing hair and cleaning the tub.

 Add stylish storage using flea market finds.
-If your bathroom is too small for a freestanding piece of furniture, consider adding a vintage shelf or cabinet that hangs on the wall and stores bath essentials.
-Clean and give them a fresh coat of paint.
-To hang a cabinet, drill through the back and into studs in the wall.
+If your bathroom is too small for a freestanding piece of furniture, consider adding a vintage shelf or old drawer backed with pretty paper that hangs on the wall and stores bath essentials.
+Clean and give it a fresh coat of paint.
+To hang a drawer-turned-shelf, drill through the back and into studs in the wall.